acemuzzy/martian/README.md

 `martian <filename>`

 On successful execution, the run output is printed directly to screen.
-* If no filename is given, or its contents are invalid, the program will fail with an error message.
+If no filename is given, or its contents are invalid, the program will fail with an error message.
-* In some cases (e.g. unexpected input length or coordinate values) the program will still attempt to run, but warnings may be printed.

 ## How to build